2025 Pride Ride Routes

 Pride Ride 50

-To give yourself even more of a challenge, start off by heading up to and over the George Washington Bridge and wind through some serene suburbs to the rest stop.
-Mingle with other Pride Riders before heading further north through the quaint town of Old Tappan and across the state line into Rockland County, NY.
+To give yourself even more of a challenge, start off by heading up to and over the George Washington Bridge and wind through some serene suburbs to the new rest stop at Nyack where we partner with Rockland Pride to join their parade (optional - bikes can ride up front or you can park your bike at the rest stop and walk it).
+Mingle with other Pride Riders and check out the Street Fair before heading back to the city.
 You will pedal past some scenic lakes and towns and then loop back south.
-You will have a chance to stop for ice cream before you meander down the car-free Joseph B Clarke rail trail.
-Continue on quiet roads back to the rest stop and then back down to Manhattan.
+Continue on quiet roads back to the Tenafly Bicycle Workshop rest stop and then back down to Manhattan.

 Ride With GPS - 50 Miles